gandersen101/spaczz/README.md

 Spaczz matchers can also make use of on match rules via callback functions.
 These on match callbacks need to accept the matcher itself, the doc the matcher was called on, the match index and the matches produced by the matcher.
 See the fuzzy matcher usage example for details.

-Like the fuzzy matcher, the regex matcher have optional keyword arguments that can modify matching behavior.
+Like the fuzzy matcher, the regex matcher has optional keyword arguments that can modify matching behavior.
 Take the below regex matching example.

 ```python